eddydg/learn-rebase-onto/README.md

     branch-3                              D---E---F---G---H

   This is not what we are looking for since `D', E', F'` and `D, E, F` are redondant.
 That happens because, even though `D'`, `E'` and `F'` have the same name as before (the prime `'` symbol is only added here for clearness), they changed slightly when fixing the conflicts from the `branch-2` to `branch-1` rebase.
 This means that they are now different from `D`, `E` and `F` and git cannot fast-forward them anymore.

+  You can be explicit and tell git exactly what you want to do.

 </details>